tensorpack/tensorpack/docs/tutorial/parallel-dataflow.md

 ## Threads & Processes

-Both the above two patterns can be used with either multi-threading or multi-proessing, with the following builtin DataFlows:
+Both the above two patterns can be used with
+__either multi-threading or multi-processing__, with the following builtin DataFlows:

 * [MultiProcessRunnerZMQ](../modules/dataflow.html#tensorpack.dataflow.MultiProcessRunnerZMQ)
   or [MultiProcessRunner](../modules/dataflow.html#tensorpack.dataflow.MultiProcessRunner)